yotron/s3app/README.md

 [![yotron](https://www.yotron.de/img/logo-yotron.png)](https://www.yotron.de)

-[YOTRON](https://www.yotron.de) is a consultancy company which is focused on DevOps, cloud management and Data Management with NOSQL and SQL-Databases.
-Visit us on [www.yotron.de](https://www.yotron.de)
+[YOTRON](https://www.yotron.de) is a consultancy company which is focused on DevOps, Cloudmanagement and Data Management.
+Visit us on [www.yotron.de](https://www.yotron.de).

 # S3App
-S3 (Simple Storage Solution) is a file storage services which is part of Cloud solutions.
-It is known for its scalability, data availability, security, performance and the ease to connect storage clients to it.
-Introduced by Amazon in AWS, other provider of managed S3 are available just like software solutions to set up an private S3-solution like ([Ceph](https://ceph.io/) or [Cloudian](https://cloudian.com/)).
+S3 (Simple Storage Solution) is a object storage services to provide a web bases storages which works with simple http requests.
+It is known for its scalability, data availability, security and performance.
+Introduced by Amazon in AWS, other provider of S3 compatible object storages are available just like possibilities for self-hosted solutions.

 **S3App simplifies** the access to a S3Buckets with a provider independent web based frontend which allows the visualizing and the management of the content of S3 buckets with an S3 provider independent web application, ....